wmde/wikibase-release-pipeline/deploy/docs/advanced-configuration.md

 This is why changing `.env` and restarting is not a supported way to reconfigure an existing setup.
 With the exception of `METADATA_CALLBACK`, `.env` values are first-start inputs that were already written into `LocalSettings.php`, the database volume, or other generated state.

-If you need to reset, follow [Resetting or removing an instance](./resetting-and-removing.md).
+If you need to reset, follow [Resetting an instance](./resetting-and-removing.md#resetting-an-instance).
 For a major version upgrade, follow the [major upgrade procedure](./updating.md#major-upgrades).
 Always keep a backup of your old `LocalSettings.php`, and copy local customizations into the file created during reset rather than restoring the old file wholesale.

 ## `config/wikibase-php.ini`

 This is Wikibase's `php.ini` override file, a good place for tuning PHP configuration values.
-It gets loaded by the Mediawiki Wikibase web server's PHP interpreter.
+It gets loaded by the MediaWiki Wikibase web server's PHP interpreter.

 ## `config/wdqs-frontend-config.json`